 Scheduling & Visitor RestrictionsWe will be rescheduling some patient appointments and procedures in an effort to protect our patients and staff.
 Conserving personal protective equipment helps us prioritize the needs of those who may require immediate care.
 Adjustments to scheduled procedures and appointments will be made as requested by the physician, patient or as required by official local or national public health authorities.
 We will contact you directly if your appointment or procedure is postponed until a later date.
 During this time, all Brookwood Women's Medical Center facilities will remain open to care for patients who require in-person visits and time-sensitive care.
 Thank you for understanding our need to take these measures for the safety of all.

-By the order of the Governor of Alabama and the State Health Officer, each patient or resident of this facility enjoys certain rights to have one caregiver or one visitor present at a time, subject to reasonable restrictions.
+Effective 5/3/2021, by order of the Governor of Alabama and the State Health Officer, each patient or resident of this facility enjoys certain rights to have caregivers or visitors present, subject to reasonable restrictions and current guidance from the federal Centers for Medicare and Medicaid Services (CMS).
 If you have questions, you may ask to inspect the facility’s written policies concerning visitation.

 Support Person Guidelines